mit-ll/CEP/README.md

 If subsequent changes are made to the source code in <CEP_ROOT>/cosim/drivers/linux, simply copy the changes over to the Linux build by running `make install`.

 Next, one needs to build linux.
 First, change to the `<CEP ROOT>/software/freedom-u-sdk` directory.
 Ensure that the linux variant of the RISC-V toolset is used by executing `unset RISCV`

+For Ubuntu 18.04 LTS, the default PERL installation may cause a conflict with the build process.
+You may need to execute `unset PERL_MM_OPT` if set.

 Begin the build by running `make -jN BOARD=vc707devkit_nopci all` where N is the numbers of cores you can dedicate to the build.
 Ensure that you have NOT sourced the Xilinx Vivado environment setup script before running this step.